singularitti/ComposableCommands.jl/docs/src/developers/contributing.md

 !!! tip
     If there's a problem with the tests that you don't know how to fix, don't worry.
-Continue to step 5, and one of the CommandComposer contributors will comment on your pull request, telling you how to fix things.
+Continue to step 5, and one of the ComposableCommands contributors will comment on your pull request, telling you how to fix things.

 ### Step 7: make a pull request